t4d-gmbh/git-and-science/source/content/project_mgmt_tools/project_management_tools.md

 :::{card}
 **Automations** {% if page %}
-can automate various project management tasks beyond CI/CD.
+extend beyond CI/CD to simplify project management tasks.
-For example, you can create workflows to automatically label issues based on their content, close stale issues, or notify team members of new assignments.
+For example, you can automate workflows to label issues based on content, close stale issues, or notify team members of new assignments.
 {% else %}
-go beyond CI/CD, helping in project management tasks, such as labeling issues, closing stale issues, and notifying team members.
+automate project management tasks, such as labeling issues, closing stale issues, and notifying team members.
 {% endif %}
 :::

 :::{card}
 **Insights and Analytics**{% if page %}
 provides analytics on project activity, such as the number of commits, pull requests, and issues over time.
-Insights help in understanding team productivity and identifying areas for improvement.
+GitHub's Insights helps gauge team productivity and identify areas for improvement.
 {% else %}
-analyze project activity, understand team productivity, and identify areas for improvement.
+analyze project activity to understand team productivity and identify areas for improvement.
 {% endif %}
 :::